“Whatever a man is sowing, this he will also reap”

 “Farming God’s Way is an amazing Godly solution to the food security and poverty crisis for the rural poor.
-Farming God’s Way is not just a technology but a well-balanced biblical, management and technological solution for the agricultural domain, equipping the poor to come out of poverty with what God has put in their hands and revealing the fullness of His promised abundant life” – Terence Acaye, Director of Hope 2 One Life partner organization Agape Community Foundation for Development and Agape Training Center and Farm
+Farming God’s Way is not just a technology but a well-balanced biblical, management and technological solution for the agricultural domain, equipping the poor to come out of poverty with what God has put in their hands and revealing the fullness of His promised abundant life” FGW field manual and shared by – Terence Acaye, Director of Hope 2 One Life partner organization Agape Community Foundation for Development and Agape Training Center and Farm

 Training goals for learners/farmers:

 - Demonstrate appreciation of ‘Kingdom Agriculture’ as a relevant transformational message.

 - Apply biblical principles for ‘the redemption of the land’.

 - Apply practical farming skills as God has revealed through His creation.

 - Share the principles learned as a message of hope to the hopeless

 These are the six biblical keys:

 2) Consider your ways

 3) Understanding God’s all sufficiency